 All exterior doors in warehouse area and all emergency exit doors in office area to be 3 ft. x 7 ft., hollow metal, 16 gauge painted, with all necessary weather stripping.

-Doors to be equipped with required panic hardware with integral alarm in accordance with all applicable codes.
-Doors to be equipped with concealed and pinned hinges and burglar guards at keeper.
+Doors to be equipped with required hardware in accordance with all applicable codes.
+Doors to be equipped with concealed and pinned hinges.

-Doors to be equipped with glazed vision panels located at eye level.
+Doors not to be equipped with glazed vision panels located at eye level.

-Provide windows in office areas for rooms along perimeter wall.
+Provide windows in office areas for rooms in entrance area perimeter wall.

-Provide an aluminum glazed system for the main entrance to the office with security card access control.
+Provide an aluminum glazed system for the main entrance to the office.
+Security system door controls to be applied to the Tenant Improvement Allowance. .

 Vertical Lift Doors

-The long sides of the building shall be constructed to provide for a maximum total number of 70 recessed dock doors with bollards or Z- guards.
-The design should account for 4 drive-in doors, office space and personnel fire exits.
+The long sides of the building shall be constructed to provide for a maximum total number of80recessed dock doors with bollards .
+The design should account for 2 drive-in doors, office space and personnel fire exits.

 Overhead, vertical lift, insulated, manually operated, straight pull metal lift doors are to be provided (Arbon or approved substitute).
-Doors to be 9’ ft. wide x 10 ft. high with vision windows and 2” tracks.
+Doors to be 9’ ft. wide x 10 ft. high and 2” tracks.

-The long sides of the building shall be constructed to provide two (2) drive-in doors each, with one on each end of the dock doors.
-Both doors will be initially equipped with overhead, electrically operated (with manual chain back-up), straight pull metal lift doors (Arbon or approved substitute) with 2” tracks.
-Doors are to be 14 ft. wide x 16 ft. high clear opening.
+The long sides of the building shall be constructed to provide one(1) drive-in door each, atone end of the dock doors.
+Both doors will be initially equipped with overhead, with manual chain operator, straight pull metal lift doors (Arbon or approved substitute) with 2” tracks.
+Doors are to be 14 ft. wide x 14 ft. high clear opening.

 All drive-in door channels shall be protected from vehicular damage with two (2) 6 in. diameter concrete filled bollards, one positioned at both inside and one at the outside edge of the opening.